jackielii/jackieli.dev/content/posts/cel-go-dynamic-proto.md

 +++
 date = 2022-03-17T17:15:09Z
 title = "Use dynamic proto in cel-go" slug = "use-dynamic-proto-in-cel-go"
 +++

 [Cel-go](https://github.com/google/cel-go) is an amazing library for evaluating expressions.
 The extensive proto support just makes it better.

-Let's explore an interesting question: if we were to build a evaluation service without knowing the actual proto definitions, i.e. without bundling the generated code, how can we still evaluate the expressions that requests the fields of the proto?
-That is if we only have the bytes of the proto messages, but don't have generated decoder, how do we evaluate.
+Let's explore an interesting problem: if we were to build a evaluation service without embedding the actual proto, i.e. without bundling the generated code that defines the struct, fields etc, how can we still evaluate the expressions that requests the contents of the proto messages?

-Let's start with this example:
+Let's start with this proto:

-`proto`:

 ```proto
 syntax = "proto3";